navkar/user_api/readme.md

 navkar$ docker stats <id>
 ```

-### Docker compose file
+### Creating the containers using the docker compose file

-* The docker compose file consists of create and running the go_api and the database container
+* The docker compose file (`docker-compose.yml`) consists set of commands for creating and running the go_api and the database container.
-* The command docker-compose up executes the file docker-compose.yml file
+* The command `docker-compose up` executes the file docker-compose.yml file.

 ```bash